vgrouza/ECSE551_MachineLearning/README.md

 # IntroductoryMachineLearning
-Projects as part of coursework toward McGill's course titled ECSE 551 - Machine Learning for Engineers
+Projects as part of ECSE 551 - Machine Learning for Engineers